zulki21/rail-nl/README.md

 ## Used Algorithms

-In this case, we have used 4 different algorithms.
-The goal for using these algorithms is to optimize the k-value of the routes.
-The higher the k-value, the better and the more optimized the routes are.
+In this case, we used 4 different algorithms.
+The goal for using these algorithms was to optimize the k-value of the routes.
+The higher the k-value, the better and the more optimized the routes were.

 ### Random algorithm